 Gulfwatch Contaminants Monitoring Program

-2023 UPDATES:
+RECENT UPDATES:

-• New publication: Swam, Lauren M., Apeti, Dennis A., Rider, Mary M., Jones, Stephen; Reed, Lou Ann.
+• Publication: Swam, Lauren M., Apeti, Dennis A., Rider, Mary M., Jones, Stephen; Reed, Lou Ann.
 (2023).
 An Assessment of Legacy Organic Contaminants and Trace Metals in the Gulf of Maine.
 National Centers for Coastal Ocean Science (U.S.), Consolidated Safety Services, Inc., and University of New Hampshire.
 NOAA technical memorandum NOS NCCOS: 319.
 DOI: https://doi.org/10.25923/atf4-1t66.

 • Description: The National Oceanic and Atmospheric Administration (NOAA) Mussel Watch Program (MWP) conducted an assessment of the presence, distribution, and concentrations of legacy organic contaminants and trace metals in blue mussels from the Gulf of Maine’s coastal waters, in collaboration with the Gulf of Maine Council on the Marine Environment (GOMC) Gulfwatch Program.
 Like the national MWP, the Gulfwatch monitoring program utilizes a sentinel-based monitoring approach by collecting and analyzing bivalves as surrogates for coastal water pollution.

-Dozens of chemicals and metals are monitored
+Dozens of chemicals and metals were monitored

-Sites range from Massachusetts to Nova Scotia
+Sites ranged from Massachusetts to Nova Scotia

 Since 1993, Gulfwatch has sampled more than three dozen sites along the coast of Massachusetts, New Hampshire, Maine, New Brunswick, and Nova Scotia.
-Sites are sampled every one to three years.
+List of sampling sites, including site names, latitude/longitude, years sampled, and substrate:

 View online (HTML) | Text file (5 KB) | Excel file (28 KB)